SandSux/SciFi_Conky_HUD/README.md

 2. Next, run `sudo sensors-detect` to configure sensors, then follow the prompts by responding "yes" to all.
 At the end of detection, lm-sensors will write out all detected sensors so Conky can use the data.
 You can test this after configuration by running the command `sensors`

-4. Optional: Install Conky Manager (GUI tool for those who prefer not to work in the command line)
+3. Optional: Install Conky Manager (GUI tool for those who prefer not to work in the command line)

-    Add the neccessary repository:
-    `sudo add-apt-repository ppa:teejee2008/ppa`
+    + Add the neccessary repository: `sudo add-apt-repository ppa:teejee2008/ppa`

-      Update: `sudo apt update`
+    + Update: `sudo apt update`

-      Install Conky Manager:
+    +  Install Conky Manager:
       `sudo apt-get install conky-manager`

 ## Configuration

-1.
+1. Openweathermap API - visit [OpenWeatherMap](https://openweathermap.org/api) to sign up for your API key

+  + You will also need to find your City_ID  [here](http://openweathermap.org/help/city_list.txt).
+(Use [ctl-f] to search page)

 **Changes**

-1. Compiled documentation and wrote README.md
++ Compiled documentation and wrote README.md

-2. Translated all Hungarian comments to English
++ Translated all Hungarian comments to English

-3. Changed UTF-8 character encoding from Hungarian to en_US.UTF-8 on line 67 of weather.rc
++ Changed UTF-8 character encoding from Hungarian to en_US.UTF-8 on line 67 of weather.rc

 ## API Reference